Outgoing Exchanges - UCB Students

 How do I apply?

 You will need to fill out an application form.
-Alternatively application forms can be obtained from Lynn Wain, 7th floor International Office.
+Alternatively applications can be obtained from the International Centre on the second floor of The Link.

 You will also be asked to also complete a word-processed A4 sheet outlining the reasons why you consider yourself a suitable candidate for selection.